Frimkron/Ascidia/README.md

 Homepage: <http://markfrimston.co.uk>
 Email: <mfrimston@gmail.com>

-Released under the MIT Licence.
-See the source code for the full text of this licence.
+Released under the MIT License.
+See LICENSE.txt for the full text of this license.

 Related Projects